 Thanksgiving comes this week in the United States.
-Many research studies show how choosing to be grateful can improve mental and physical wellbeing, and it’s certainly a vital spiritual practice.
+Many research studies demonstrate how intentional gratitude can improve your mental and physical wellbeing, and it’s certainly a vital spiritual practice.
 But we don’t often consider the ways in which gratitude transforms your marriage.

 You married a sinner, and when communication challenges, unmet expectations, or the daily busyness of life come along it’s easy to focus on the things your marriage does not provide.
 Minor irritations or more serious challenges can become walls keeping you apart.

 I’m not talking about sweeping major problems under the proverbial rug, or putting up with abuse, addiction, or infidelity.
-But choosing gratitude is powerful in transforming both you and your spouse.
+This is not a cure-all for every problem.
+But choosing gratitude is powerful in transforming you, your spouse, and the relationship between you.

 Gratitude Changes YOU